-The Thunder Bay Symphony Orchestra is the only fully professional orchestra between Toronto and Winnipeg.
+The Thunder Bay Symphony Orchestra is a registered charity and the only fully professional orchestra between Toronto and Winnipeg.
 Celebrating over 55 seasons, the Orchestra currently includes 30 full-time musicians, performing a wide-ranging repertoire from the great classical masterworks to pops and children’s concerts.
 The TBSO strives to be the best regional orchestra in Canada, appealing to as wide and diverse an audience as possible through excellent performances and original programming.

 The mission of the Thunder Bay Symphony Orchestra Association is to maintain and nurture, within a viable economic framework, a professional regional orchestra of artistic integrity and excellence that will educate, entertain, and enrich the participation of the widest possible audience.